revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit provides a option of tracing the Exception handling of code.
-You can test if a code throws desired exception or not.
+JUnit provides an option for tracing the Exception handling of code.
+You can test if a code throws the desired exception or not.
 The expected parameter is used along with `@Test` annotation as follows − `@Test(expected)`

 </blockquote>
 </details>